rocky-linux/documentation/docs/guides/security/openvpn.md

 Now copy the keys and certificates using a secure method of transport and place them in `/etc/openvpn/pki`.
 Some potential ways you can do this are using SFTP or SCP protocols.
 Check out Rocky Linux guide [SSH Public and Private Key](https://docs.rockylinux.org/guides/security/ssh_public_private_keys/) to setup SSH access.

-These are the necessary certificates and keys needed for the client configuration and their filepaths on the server:
+These are the necessary certificates and keys needed for the client configuration and their file paths on the server:

 * ca.crt
 * client1.crt